cahhansen/RSAlgae/Readme.md

 ---
 An example workflow is as follows:
 ### Download reflectance data:
--GEE_Scripts>GetSRDataLS5-7.py
+* GEE_Scripts>GetSRDataLS5-7.py

 Read in dates and station IDs from a field record file and Google Fusion Table of sampling locations.
 Can be adapted to retrieve data over the entire satellite record.
 Save data in .csv.

 ### Format data:
--R_Scripts>FormatCalibrationReflectanceData.R
+* R_Scripts>FormatCalibrationReflectanceData.R
--R_Scripts>FormatHistoricReflectanceData.R
+* R_Scripts>FormatHistoricReflectanceData.R

 Save data in .csv format.

 ### Create model variables:
--R_Scripts>CreateModelVariables.R
+* R_Scripts>CreateModelVariables.R

 Save data in .RData format (XData.RData)

 ### Testing different time windows and obtaining significant variables:
--R_Scripts>
+* R_Scripts>
 More content will be added as functions are generalized and finalized.